8 Essential Ghost Story Collections to Start Your Own Haunting Library this Halloween

 Here below I have listed eight anthologies which I would recommend every fan of supernatural fiction get their hands on.
 There are thousands I've left out, but the eight listed here are the ones I would start anyone off with if they asked me my recommendations.
 Indeed, this article is directed at anyone who is interested in starting a personal horror library: maybe you have Dracula, Frankenstein, and Dr. Jekyll and Mr. Hyde -- the complete Lovecraft, the Tales of Poe, and a megapack of Stephen King -- but you feel lost when it comes to classic ghost stories.
 Allow me to point you to eight sampler flights -- eight brilliant collections that have changed by life.
 Check them out of the library, buy them at the used book store, give them a home next to Stoker and Shelley and Stevenson.
 And then go through them: sip, taste, ponder, and then head out back for the six-packs...

-8. MASTERPIECES OF TERROR AND THE SUPERNATURAL
+TERROR & THE SUPERNATURAL

 - Ed.
 MARVIN KAYLE, SARALEE KAYLE